 - 1. Must meet general information. - 2.
-All market goats must have been dropped during the current year. - 3.
-All market goats must be identified with an official USDA premise ID tag. - 4.
-Market meat goats may be either a wether kid or doe kid, no intact males. - 5.
-Market meat goats will be judged by weight classes only. - 6.
-There will not be any re-weighs on market animal. - 7.
-Exhibitors will not lift front legs of goats off the ground during judges examination. - 8.
-All goats are required to have horns tipped (not less than the diameter of a dime at the end).
-No sharp points allowed.
-No tipping of the horns on the fairgrounds. - 9.
-Meat goats are to be shown with a collar, lead, chain, halter or hand under the jaw. - 10.
-Meat goat judges will consider:
+All market goats must have been dropped during the current year.

+- 5. Market meat goats will be judged by weight classes only.

+- 6. There will not be any re-weighs on market animal.

+- No sharp points allowed.
+No tipping of the horns on the fairgrounds.

+- 10. Meat goat judges will consider:

-Preparation of animals for show-
+- Preparation of animals for show

-- a. condition of feet - b. washing and cleanliness
+- a. condition of feet

+- b. washing and cleanliness

-Showing of animal and exhibitor appearance-
+- Showing of animal and exhibitor appearance

 - a. control of animal by exhibitor

 - b. poise and collectiveness

 - c. skill of showing

-- d. ability to stand, move or show the animal as requested by judge.
+- Class #